-To register on crew declaration for the first time, you will need your Australian Sailing Number and to establish your own personal password.
-If unsure ask Ian Campbell at email@example.com or Frank McMahon at firstname.lastname@example.org
+Register as crew.
+Members are encouraged to use this crew declaration system which opens the day before a race.
+To register on “crew declaration” for the first time, you will need your Australian Sailing Number and to establish your own personal password.
+If unsure ask Ian Campbell at firstname.lastname@example.org or Frank McMahon at email@example.com.
+(Non-members please contact club Captain and / or the skipper wanting you to crew, and first use the Sail Pass system to obtain temporary membership – see further below on this page).

 General information, results, reports, dates and sailing instructions, skippers essentials.

 As a rule, keelboat racing happens every Saturday in summer and on a few Sundays in winter.
 Visitors are welcome to crew provided they register for temporary membership and contact the Club Captain or a boat skipper in advance.
+First time is free, subsequently $15 per day.
 The fleet includes Couta boats, small to medium keelboats and a couple of 40 foot ocean racing yachts.
 Members’ vessels are moored either in pens within the Queenscliff marina or off the Queenscliff Cruising Yacht Club – on swing moorings or in pile moorings.
-A good summer race could include up to 8 boats of various sizes plus our Committee boat “Swan”.
 For planned race dates, check for updates on the Club’s Calendar of events.
 And skippers who might wish to race please register your vessel (once to cover the whole year) as follows.

 Registration of vessels intending to race.